Hello,

 The Willow Foundation enhances the lives of seniors and disabled adults living in Halton Region’s three long-term care homes through a variety of programs and activities.
 From weekly ‘Artist Corner’ to Zumba classes, from our annual Strawberry Social to Christmas Tree Lighting ceremony we bring our residents a variety of social, arts and physical fitness programs.

 On February 25, we joined other selling 50/50 tickets and cheering for hometown team, Hamilton Bulldogs.
-To Donate, click here the Willow Foundation
+To Donate, click here t he Willow Foundation.

 Access Abilities 18th Annual Home Medical & Educational Conference